-We decided to publish our pricing on our website.
+We’re giving publishing prices online a try.
 For a B2B company, selling to other B2B companies, that’s a fairly controversial thing to do.
-But we’re giving it a try, and if it doesn’t work out, we’ll try to stuff the genie back in the bottle.
+But if it doesn’t work out, we’ll try to stuff the genie back in the bottle.

-The reasons not to publish pricing are typically held to be -
+The reasons not to try publishing pricing online are typically held to be –

 - Customers paying more will realise that others are paying less for the same service